Inside the Tentacle Cave

+Plot

+After a slime monster called Black Ooze consumes a human man, it absorbs his knowledge and becomes sexually aggressive, raping female adventurers that encounter it.

 Media

 Light novel

 Written by Umetane, Inside the Tentacle Cave started on the user-generated novel publishing website Shōsetsuka ni Narō, in the Nocturne Novels male adult section, on August 3, 2013.
 Kadokawa Shoten started publishing the story in digital volumes, with illustration by Afukuro, on November 6, 2015.
 Starting with the sixth volume, the artist changed to Tsukineko, and the series has been released under the title Inside the Tentacle Cave: After Disorder (淫靡な洞窟のその奥で After Disorder).
-As of September 13, 2024, 20 volumes have been released.
+As of February 13, 2026, 23 volumes have been released.

 Manga

 A manga adaptation, illustrated by Abi, started on Kadokawa Shoten's Nico Nico Seiga and ComicWalker websites' section Comic Vamp on December 10, 2021.
 Kadokawa Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 6, 2022.
-As of August 6, 2025, eight volumes have been released.
+As of September 4, 2026, ten volumes have been released.

 In March 2023, Seven Seas Entertainment announced that they have licensed the manga; it will be released under its Ghost Ship mature imprint starting on October 31 of the same year.